 My inspiration for this Hearty Slow Cooker Sausage Casserole came loosely from a sausage cassoulet.
 I say loosely because I took the general idea of it and then made it my way.
 This recipe is very easy to tweak and make it how you would like also.

 Removing the casings from the sausages

-I chose to remove the casing from the sausages because I wanted to cut the sausages up for a start.
-This is to make the sausages go further and to also remove the necessity of using a knife.
+I chose to remove the casing from the sausages because I wanted to cut the sausages.
+This is to make the sausages go further and to also remove the necessity of using a knife when eating.
 This really is lazy comfort food so who wants to be using more cutlery than needed?!
 I also removed the casing because I wanted the sausages to absorb as much flavour of the dish as possible so I thought I’d remove any barriers to prevent this.

 Why baked beans you ask?

 Well why on earth not.
 I’ve mentioned in a previous post that my Dad used to add baked beans when he made cottage pie and it was oddly tasty.
 I wanted to add a bean to this recipe but I am not adventurous when it comes to beans.
 I am broadening my horizons and in the last year or so I have become a fan of black beans.
 Steady on, you may say but I will get there!
 My lack of confidence in beans was only half of the reason I used baked beans.
 I wanted their tomato sauce to enhance my casserole too.

 Other flavour enhancing ingredients to add

 Another ingredient which enhances the casserole is red wine.
 Mr Curly and I aren’t big drinkers so I used a small bottle of red wine.
 If you do enjoy a glass of wine with your dinner and have a bottle open, add a medium sized glass to the casserole.
 Alternatively if you would rather not add wine at all, just add water instead.